mark-wiemer/mocha-wiki/Using-mocha-programmatically.md

-There is a lot of reasons why you might want to automate running the tests using mocha.
+There are a lot of reasons why you might want to automate running the tests using mocha.
 Using the command-line can run into some problems if you want to load specific files, for example.

 Here is an example of using mocha programmatically: